theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/xu-proxy-server-settings.md

 ---
-layout: page
-title: Proxy server settings in Xtract Universal
+title: Proxy Server Settings in Xtract Universal
-description: proxy-server-settings-in-xtract-universal
-permalink: /:collection/:path
-weight: 120
+description: proxy server settings in xtract universal
 ---

 ### About ###
 Due to corporate network regulations there might be the requirement that all web traffic goes through a web proxy. <br>
-This means that Xtract Universal must also connect to a destination (e.g. S3 AWS) via a proxy server. <br>
+This means that {{ productName }} must also connect to a destination (e.g. S3 AWS) via a proxy server. <br>

-A proxy server can be configured in Xtract Universal in the following ways:
+A proxy server can be configured in {{ productName }} in the following ways:

 ### System wide in the Windows settings ###
 Open the settings *Network and Internet* in your Windows start menu and set the respective proxy server settings there.
-When connecting to a destination in Xtract Universal the connection will always be routed through the proxy server.
+When connecting to a destination in {{ productName }} the connection will always be routed through the proxy server.
 ![XU-proxy-settings-01](../assets/images/xu/articles/xu-proxy-settings-01.png){:class="img-responsive"}

 ### XU application specific ###
 This can be achieved following the [Microsoft guidelines](https://docs.microsoft.com/en-us/dotnet/framework/network-programming/proxy-configuration).
-Modify the **Theobald.Xu.Web.Worker.exe.config** and the **XtractDesigner.exe.config** files, that can be found in the Xtract Universal installation folder. <br>
+Modify the **Theobald.Xu.Web.Worker.exe.config** and the **XtractDesigner.exe.config** files, that can be found in the {{ productName }} installation folder. <br>
 Enter the following section in both files:
 ```xml
 <system.net>